Pest Library · Spring, Summer, Fall

 Ants are social insects, and this type of behavior has enabled them to become one of the most abundant and successful groups of insects.
 While more 450 types of ants inhabit North America, only 10 species are known to invade homes in Missouri.
+But, it only take one type of species to wreck havoc at your home or business.

 Biology & Life Cycle